theTallGuy23/LSP_REPO_theTallGuy23/src/org/howard/edu/lsp/midterm/strategy/doc/development_log_q3.md

 ---

 ## Conclusion
-I used AI, lecture notes, and java docmentation to write the code successfully.
-I used the java documentation to understand method overriding, lecture notes to understand which pattern to use to solve the problem, and AI to assist in writing the actual code.
+I used AI and java docmentation to write the code successfully.
+I used the java documentation to understand method overriding and AI to assist in writing the actual code.